 PMI: A Solution to Buying a House with a Small Down Payment

-If you are a first time homebuyer, or looking to buy a house, then you most likely have asked the question: "When should I buy a house?"
+If you are a first-time homebuyer or looking to buy a house, then you most likely have asked the question: "When should I buy a house?"
 Qualifying for a mortgage loan requires planning and preparation.
 Many times the problem of an insufficient down payment is a barrier to buying.
-However, there are solutions to a low down payment, or close to a no down payment loan.
+However, there are solutions, including a low down payment mortgage, or close to a no down payment loan.

 Taking a Mortgage Loan

 Bills.com offers many valuable resources in helping you buy a house and take a mortgage loan, including a mortgage affordability calculator to help you determine a ballpark figure of what you can purchase, based on your down payment, income, and general debt.